17. Submerged Mountains

 The shore is a series of steep slopes, offering no place to land.
 Searching for a gentler spot, I manage to pull the dinghy onto the rocks.
 I wrap a mooring line around a small rock nearby and walk up the steep slope in my rubber boots.

-Suddenly, a piece of rock underfoot catches my attention; when I pick it up, I find countless black crystals glittering among whitish minerals.
+Suddenly, a piece of rock underfoot catches my attention.
+When I pick it up, I find countless black crystals glittering among whitish minerals.

 When I reach the top of the hill, I look down into the bay.
 Surrounded by rugged mountains, Aomi appears as a lone white spot on the water, occasionally rippled by the wind.